YangLu1031/cloud-builders/README.md

 You may have already noticed that most of the images in this repo now provide pointers to the above alternative images.
 For the hosted Cloud Build service, we plan on hosting versions of these images that are configured for easy compatibility with GCB.
-The [Beta](Beta) subdirectory contains a preview of new builders that will soon be available to improve your experience with Cloud Builders.
+The [Preview](Preview) subdirectory contains a preview of new builders that will soon be available to improve your experience with Cloud Builders.